emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/software.md

 Tested image has name `altcpm.dsk`.
 It can be downloaded at [this link][altsw]{:target="_blank"}.

-In order to run CP/M, please follow these steps:
+To run CP/M, please follow these steps:

 1. Mount `altcpm.dsk` to drive `A:` in MITS 88-DISK.
 2. In emuStudio jump to location `0xFF00`